mvollmer/pixel-test-log-demo/README.md

 it.
 The next run of the test should be green.

-When you run the tests in the CI machinery, you need to download the new reference images when the test results directory.
-There is a script that can help with that.
-(In cockpit/test/common/update-reference-pixels, but it's very rough still.)
+When you run the tests in the CI machinery, you need to download the new reference images from the test results directory.
+They show up as regular screenshots.

 If there are parts of the reference image that you want to ignore, you can change the transparency (alpha channel) of those parts in the image itself (with the GIMP, say).
 Any pixel that is not fully opaque will be ignored during comparison.

-Here is a PR that adds two pixel test points to the starter-kit:
+Here is a PR that adds two pixel test points to the starter-kit, complete with reference images:

   [starter-kit#436](https://github.com/cockpit-project/starter-kit/pull/436)

 ## Debugging a failed pixel test

 When making changes that change how the UI looks, some pixel tests will fail.
-The test results will contain the new pixels, and means for directly seeing what has changed.
+The test results will contain the new pixels, and you can compare them with the referene image right in the browser when looking at the test logs.

-Here is a PR that makes the two pixel tests fail that had been added in#436:
+Here is a PR that makes the two pixel tests fail that had been added in #436:

   [starter-kit#435](https://github.com/cockpit-project/starter-kit/pull/435)